Marker-Inc-Korea/RAGchain/README.md

 Plus, we add HWP converter for ingesting HWP files that crucial to Korean businessmen and women.

 Ask questions to your documents without an internet connection, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 You can ingest documents and ask questions without an internet connection!
+(For better performance, you can also use OpenAI's GPT model.
+However, this requires an internet connection and does not guarantee privacy.)

 Built with [LangChain](https://github.com/hwchase17/langchain) and [KoAlpaca](https://github.com/Beomi/KoAlpaca) and [Korean-Sentence-Embedding](https://github.com/BM-K/Sentence-Embedding-Is-All-You-Need)